 UMPIRING

 Trained umpires are used at every level of play except Rookies.
 This assures the greatest impartiality possible.
-Each umpire is required to attend classes and pass a written examination before he or she may umpire a game.
+Each umpire is required to attend classes before he or she may umpire a game.
 These individuals are motivated by their interest in promoting a competitive and positive youth sports experience and in baseball.
 All coaches, parents and players are required to show respect and to exhibit appropriate behavior to umpires at all times.
 They may not become the targets of any form of abuse.
 Abuse or disrespect towards umpires will not be tolerated by the Board of Directors and shall be grounds for immediate removal from the game.

 Every year our league experiences a shortage of umpires.
 This is a cause of frustration for many managers and eventually leads to even more umpires withdrawing from the program.
 THERE IS AN ALTERNATIVE - Now would be a good time for all managers to volunteer to umpire on a continuing basis.
 Volunteering approximately once a week will permit the younger umpires to develop at a normal pace without being forced to umpire in divisions for which they are not yet qualified.
 Also, umpiring will help managers improve their knowledge of the rules, and give them a completely different perspective of the game.